Estate Tax: How Will My Assets Be Taxed When I Die?

 Are You Having These Discussions?

-Bud Kasper: I sometimes wonder whether or not the discussion even comes up regarding what the final tax consequences would be on an annuity once the person has passed away.
+Bud Kasper: I sometimes wonder whether the discussion even comes up regarding what the final tax consequences would be on an annuity once the person has passed away.
 From my experience, I see people come in, and they’ll show me some of these contracts.
 So, I ask them the simple question, “Were you aware that this could become a taxable gain?”

 “Oh no. It’s tax-deferred.”